 When to Visit: April-June and September-October.

 These are easily the best weekend trips from Paris!
-From the south of France to beautiful castles, which would you most like to visit?
+Which would you like to go on?

-Want more Paris ideas?
+Want more France ideas?
 Check out these posts:

 - Most Romantic Things to do in Paris